truespirit7/letta-chatbot-example/README.md

 Follow the [quickstart guide](https://docs.letta.com/quickstart) to run your local Letta server.
 You can run your own Letta server using [Letta Desktop](https://docs.letta.com/quickstart/desktop) or [Docker](https://docs.letta.com/quickstart/docker).
-By default, your the Letta server will run on `http://localhost:8283`.
+By default, the Letta server will run on `http://localhost:8283`.

 #### 🔸 Setup and run the app